Rod Hall (literary agent): Biography

 Hall was found dead, with multiple stab wounds, chained to a radiator, in his Southwark apartment.
-In 2005 Usman Durrani, a 22 year old student at Edinburgh University was convicted of Hall's murder and sentenced to life in prison.
+In 2005, Usman Durrani, a 20-year-old student at the University of Edinburgh was convicted of Hall's murder and sentenced to life in prison.

 Following his death, the films Driving Lessons and Imagine Me & You as well as the stage play Mercury Fur were dedicated to him.

 Clients

 Hall's agency represented more than 60 writers, including: